PrefectHQ/prefect/docs/concepts/deployments.md

 There are several ways to create an Orion deployment:

 - Using CLI commands and a Python or YAML [`DeploymentSpec`](/api-ref/prefect/deployments/#prefect.deployments.DeploymentSpec).
-- Using [OrionClient](/api-ref/prefect/client/#prefect.client.OrionClient) to manually create a deployment with [`create_deployment`](/api-ref/prefect/client/#prefect.client.OrionClient.create_deployment) and the fields specified by [`DeploymentCreate`](/api-ref/orion/schemas/actions/#prefect.orion.schemas.actions.DeploymentCreate).
+- Using [OrionClient](/api-ref/prefect/client/#prefect.client.OrionClient) to manually create a deployment with parameters required by [`create_deployment`](/api-ref/prefect/client/#prefect.client.OrionClient.create_deployment).
 - Making an API call with a JSON document conforming to `DeploymentCreate`.
 (Not recommended at this time.)

 ### Creating deployments with the CLI

-Create a deployment with the Prefect CLI using the `prefect deployment create` command, specifying the name of the file containing the deployment specification &mdash; either the file containing the flow and the deployment specification, or a file containing only the Python or YAML specification.
+Create a deployment with the Prefect CLI using the `prefect deployment create` command, specifying the name of the file containing the deployment specification.

 You can also run `prefect deployment create` to update an existing deployment: